MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/create-groups/restore-deleted-group.md

     ![To view when a group was deleted, choose the group and view the info in the right pane.](../media/12160297-5ce6-4163-81fd-478a76d185bc.png)

-5. Select the Office 365 group you want to restore, and then choose the restore icon.
+5. Select the group you want to restore, and then choose the restore icon.

     ![Choose the group you want to restore, and then click the restore icon.](../media/85c1c45b-1847-4a55-9138-468dc5934125.png)